Lehigh Valley Transit Company: Decline and bankruptcy

-Present day remnants
+Remnants

 Right of way

 Though the Allentown-Philadelphia interurban line was abandoned in 1951, some former stations still exist, and much of the right of way north of Quakertown can be traced.
 Parts of the line now are an electric utility right-of-way with an earthen jeep track located where the rails had been.
 Places where the tracks ran close to the adjacent road (e.g., DeKalb Pike, U.S. Route 202, in Whitpain Township, Montgomery County; Old Bethlehem Pike Perkasie to Quakertown; Lanark Road in Lehigh County), highway widening has often encroached onto the former rail-bed.

 Coopersburg: About one quarter mile west of Main Street in Coopersburg are very distinct signs of the former right-of-way.
 This includes cut and fill terrain on both sides of Trolley Bridge Road, and the abutments of a former long bridge just north of the same road.
 Within Coopersburg itself, residential Liberty Street named for the Liberty Bell line was placed on top of the former road bed.
 Portions both south and north are now private driveways.

 Quakertown: The Quakertown LVT station, an old inn, at the northwest corner of Main and Broad streets still stands and has a mural on its north wall depicting one of the LVT's 1000 Series Liberty Bell interurbans, the former Cincinnati and Lake Erie acquisitions.

 Perkasie: The columned former LVT trolley station with its car siding on Perkasie's Walnut Street now houses the Perkasie Historical Society.
 It has been beautifully restored.
 A block north of this is the trolley tunnel under the Reading Railroad's line to Bethlehem.
 Further north 100 yds are the concrete bridge abutments where the line crossed 9th Street running up grade from the north abutment to Ridge Road.
 This can be walked at present.

 Sellersville: The former LVT Sellersville station at Main and Walnut streets is now (2015) a dental office.
 In the 1950s following abandonment, it was a police station.
 The line crossed the Bethlehem Pike-Diamond Street then continued south adjacent to and crossing Perkiomen creek.